James J. Hamula: LDS Church service

 In the LDS Church, Hamula served as elders quorum president, bishop, stake high councilor, and stake Young Men president.
 He also served as president of the Mesa Arizona Salt River Stake and as the first president of the Mesa Arizona Red Mountain Stake when it was organized in 1992.

 From 1994 to 1997, Hamula was president of the church's Washington D.C.
 South Mission.
 From 2000 to 2008, Hamula was an area seventy in the church's North America Southwest Area.
 He became a member of the First Quorum of the Seventy during the church's April 2008 general conference.
-After serving first as a counselor in the area, from 2011 to 2014 he served as president of the church's Pacific Area headquartered in Auckland, New Zealand.
+He served as counselor and then, from 2011 to 2014, as president of the church's Pacific Area headquartered in Auckland, New Zealand.

 On August 8, 2017, Hamula was excommunicated from the church.
 While the church's news release did not specify the reason for his excommunication, it did state that it was not the result of personal apostasy or disillusionment on Hamula's part.
 Hamula is the first general authority of the LDS Church to be excommunicated since George P. Lee in 1989.

 Personal life

 Hamula met his wife, Joyce Anderson, as a legal intern.
-They married in the Mesa Arizona Temple in 1994.
+They married in the Mesa Arizona Temple in 1984.
 They have six children.